 Wes Craven’s exercise in rural Gothic is one of his most obscure films.
 It’s definitely not as well-known as The Hill Have Eyes, A Nightmare on Elm Street and the Scream films.
 The lack of popularity can be attributed to its inaccessibility — hopefully, the new Scream Factory DVD might change that.

-Deadly Blessing is one of Craven’s first films with a relatively decent budget, and a fairly strong cast.
-It’s high on ominous atmosphere, but low on logic.
-The title means nothing.
+This is one of Craven’s first films with a relatively decent budget and a fairly strong cast.
+It’s high on ominous atmosphere but low on logic (the title means nothing!).
 That’s fine because the plot makes even less sense.
-Some scenes are good — loved the dream sequence — but it ends up being “much ado about nothing.”
+Some scenes are good, but it ends up being “much ado about nothing.”
 The nonsensical finale is particularly unsatisfying.
-It seems that they didn’t know how to end the movie.

-The movie hold my attention.
-As I said before, the film is very atmospheric.
-Deadly Blessing was almost entirely shot in rural Ohio by cameraman Robert C. Jessup.
+As I said before, Deadly Blessing is very atmospheric.
+The film was almost entirely shot in rural Ohio by cameraman Robert C. Jessup (Silent Rage).
 The bucolic ambiance adds greatly to the overall feel of the movie.
-The fine music score is by James Horner, who was about to break into the big leagues with films like Star Trek II: The Wrath of Khan and Cocoon.
+The fine music score is by James Horner, who was about to break into the big leagues with films like 48 Hrs., Star Trek II: The Wrath of Khan, Cocoon and James Cameron’s Aliens.

-The cast has many familiar faces.
-Oscar-winning actor Ernest Borgnine (Marty) plays Father Isaac.
-The inimitable Michael Berryman (The Hills Have Eyes) disappears too quickly.
+Sadly, the inimitable Michael Berryman (The Hills Have Eyes) disappears too quickly.
 Pre-stardom Sharon Stone (Basic Instinct) has a small, but pivotal role (she’s the woman on the poster).
-With Jeff East (young Clark Kent in Richard Donner’s Superman), and Lisa Hartman (Cathy, TV’s Knots Landing).
+Also starring Jeff East (young Clark Kent in Richard Donner’s Superman) and Lisa Hartman (TV’s Knots Landing).

 Conclusions & Final Thoughts:

 Major and minor complaints notwithstanding, Deadly Blessing is an entertaining time-filler.
-The actors are very good and Craven does a fine job establishing the proper mood.
+The actors are good and Craven does a fine job establishing the proper mood.
+Lower your expectations and you may enjoy it.
 Color, 100 minutes, Rated R